Property Taxes on New Construction Homes

 How Do County Assessors Determine Property Taxes on Rental Properties?

-How Are Property Taxes Assessed on New Construction Homes?
+How Are Property Taxes on New Construction Homes Assessed?

-How Much Are Property Taxes on a Home Purchase
+How Much Are Property Taxes on New Construction Homes

 How To Get a Mortgage on a New Construction Home?

-Gustan Cho Associates has one time construction mortgage loan.
-It cover land acquisition, construction, and once the construction is done, the one time construction loan with turn into a permanent 30-year fixed-rate mortgage loan.
+Gustan Cho Associates has one time construction loan.
+It cover land acquisition, construction, and once the construction is done, the one time construction loan with turn into a permanent 30-year fixed-rate loan.

-Not only do we have a no-lender overlay business model on government and conventional loans, but we have hundreds and non-QM and alternative mortgage loan programs.
+Not only do we have a no-lender overlay business model on government and conventional loans, but we also have hundreds of non-QM and alternative mortgage loan programs.

 Get Qualified and Approved For a New Construction Home Today